gatesry/AI-entity-renamer/custom_components/entity_renamer/README.md

-# Entity Renamer for Home Assistant
+# AI Entity Renamer for Home Assistant

 A custom component for Home Assistant that allows you to bulk rename entities using OpenAI suggestions.